Lilian0296/SARS-Cov-2-Spikeinfo/README.md

 # SARS-Cov-2-Spikeinfo
-Calculate binding and expression scores of RBD and RBM
+Calculate the binding and expression scores of RBD and RBM to ACE2

 -----------
 A surface spike protein regulates the entry of SARS-Cov-2 into host cells.